alanng10/class-lang/Info/Article/Avalon/a.md

 Avalon classes member variables are not in abstract.

-Avalon String class Data and Count fields are not in abstract.
+Avalon Infra module String class Data and Count fields are not in abstract.
+Data class Value field is not in abstract.

 Avalon String class is not to be derived.